rnmeow/longevity-js/README.txt

 longevity-js
 ============

-This is A helper function that calculates one's age according to their birthday.
+This is a helper function that calculates one's age according to their birthday.

 For development, use Node.js v20, newer or maintaining LTS versions.
 This package uses tsup for bundling.